arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/repeat/README.md

 {:.beginner}
 beginner

-The `Repeat` typeclass extends the `Zip` typeclass with an repeat structure.
+The `Repeat` typeclass extends the `Zip` typeclass with a way to repeat the structure.

 ### Main Combinators